The Python MQbtT library¶

 --version Show version and exit.

---broker TEXT MQTT URI
+--broker TEXT MQTT host, default: cudone.law.di.unimi.it

---pid TEXT Pair id
+--pid TEXT Pair id [required]

 --mode [log|miner|optimizer] Operation mode